Travis Kelce: 2021 season

 In the Wild Card Round against the Pittsburgh Steelers, Kelce had five receptions for 108 yards and a receiving touchdown to go along with a two-yard touchdown pass to Byron Pringle in the 42–21 victory.
-In the Divisional Round against the Buffalo Bills, he had eight receptions for 96 yards and the game-winning touchdown in the 42–36 overtime victory.
+In the Divisional Round against the Bills, he had eight receptions for 96 yards and the game-winning touchdown in the 42–36 overtime victory.
+Kelce was wearing an NFL Films microphone for the game, and audio footage from the two offensive plays of the 13-second drive revealed that Kelce instructed Tyreek Hill to run the route which led to the success of the first completion, and revealed him suggesting to Mahomes that he might improvise his own route on the second offensive play if the Bills' defensive scheme didn't change.
+Prior to the snap, Mahomes realized Kelce's suggested improvised route would work and shouted "Do it, Kelce!", before finding his tight-end for a completion of 25 yards.

 In the AFC Championship against the Cincinnati Bengals, he had 10 receptions for 95 yards and a touchdown in the 27–24 overtime loss.
+He was ranked tenth by his fellow players on the NFL Top 100 Players of 2022.

-2022 season: Super Bowl champions
+2022 season: Second Super Bowl win

-In Week 5, Kelce had four receiving touchdowns in the 30–29 victory over the Las Vegas Raiders.
+In Week 5, Kelce had four receiving touchdowns in the 30–29 victory over the Raiders.
 Kelce tied the franchise record for receiving touchdowns in a game.
-In the Chiefs Week 11 game against the Los Angeles Chargers, he recorded his NFL record breaking (among tight ends) 33rd 100-yard receiving game with 115 yards.
-He also scored three touchdowns, including the game winning touchdown, his second straight season recording a game winning touchdown against the Chargers.
-In Week 14 against the Denver Broncos, he became the fifth tight end in NFL history to have 10,000 receiving yards.
-He also officially recorded his seventh consecutive 1,000 yard season, extending his records (among tight ends) of consecutive 1,000 yard seasons and most overall 1,000 seasons.
+In the Chiefs' Week 11 game against the Chargers, he recorded his NFL record-breaking (among tight ends) 33rd 100-yard receiving game with 115 yards.
+He also scored three touchdowns, including the game-winning touchdown, his second straight season recording a game-winning touchdown against the Chargers.
+In Week 14 against the Broncos, he became the fifth tight end in NFL history to have 10,000 receiving yards.
+He also officially recorded his seventh consecutive 1,000-yard season, extending his records (among tight ends) of consecutive 1,000-yard seasons and most overall 1,000 seasons.
 He finished the 2022 season with 110 receptions for 1,338 receiving yards and 12 receiving touchdowns.

-Kelce set a single-game NFL postseason record for a tight end with 14 receptions in a 27–20 victory over the Jacksonville Jaguars in the Divisional Round.
+Kelce set a single-game NFL postseason record for a tight end with 14 receptions in a 27–20 victory over the Jaguars in the Divisional Round.
 He scored two receiving touchdowns in the game.
-Kelce and the Chiefs appeared in Super Bowl LVII against the Philadelphia Eagles.
-Travis's brother Jason Kelce played for the Eagles, making it the first Super Bowl to feature two brothers on opposing teams.
-Kelce caught six passes for 81 yards and a touchdown as the Chiefs beat the Eagles 38–35 in the Super Bowl to give Travis his second Super Bowl ring.
+Kelce and the Chiefs appeared in Super Bowl LVII against the Eagles.
+Kelce's brother Jason played for the Eagles, making it the first Super Bowl to feature two brothers as players on opposing teams.
+Kelce caught six passes for 81 yards and a touchdown as the Chiefs beat the Eagles 38–35 to win his second Super Bowl.
+He was ranked fifth by his fellow players on the NFL Top 100 Players of 2023.